-Bissell Centre’s New Early Childhood Development Centre
+Bissell Centre’s Early Learning and Child Care Centre

 Bissell Centre has a long history of empowering people living in poverty or experiencing homelessness in the Edmonton area towards a more prosperous future.
 Over 100,000, or 1 in 8 people, are living in poverty in our city.
 The rate of poverty amongst children is even higher, with 1 in 5 living in low-income families.